-Working Towards Equity in 2020: A Millennial’s Perspective on Tackling Justice Issues in the Year of Chaos
+Working Towards Equity: A Millennial’s Perspective on Tackling Justice Issues in the Year of Chaos

 I want to pause my story to take a moment for a quick refresher on equality vs. equity, because people tend to use these terms interchangeably, and if there is one thing I have solidly learned in doing this work it is that they are not the same.
 Equality means being equal—everyone or everything is treated as identical.
 Equity is the quality of being just—everyone or everything is treated in a way that justly accounts for the realities of the world.
 Equality is a nice ideal, and works for some things, but if we truly want justice, the nuance of equity is a necessity.
 Holding this understanding of equity, I believe that no matter the size of a systemic problem, it is easy to connect that issue to equity and inclusivity not being considered during decision making processes.